 The grand jury’s decision marks a rare moment in history: Trump is the first former US president ever indicted and also the first major presidential candidate under indictment seeking office.

 The former president has said he “wouldn’t even think about leaving” the 2024 race if charged.

 The decision to bring charges is not without risk nor does it guarantee a conviction.
 Trump’s lawyers could challenge whether campaign finance laws would apply as a crime to make the case a felony, for instance.

 What Trump has said

+Trump has consistently denied wrongdoing in the case.
 In a lengthy response on his Truth Social account earlier this month, Trump said in part, “I did absolutely nothing wrong, I never had an affair with Stormy Daniels.”

-On Saturday, a spokesperson said Trump was “rightfully highlighting his innocence” by calling on supporters to protest in the event that he is charged.
+In mid-March, a spokesperson said Trump was “rightfully highlighting his innocence” by calling on supporters to protest in the event that he is charged.

-An attorney for Trump said earlier this month that any prosecution related to hush money payments to an adult film star would be “completely unprecedented” and accused the Manhattan district attorney of targeting the former president for “political reasons and personal animus.”
+An attorney for Trump said earlier that month that any prosecution related to hush money payments to an adult film star would be “completely unprecedented” and accused the Manhattan district attorney of targeting the former president for “political reasons and personal animus.”

 Trump attorney Joe Tacopina said in a statement shared with CNN that the campaign finance laws in this case, which is related to seven-year-old allegations, are “murky” and that the underlying legal theories of a possible case are “untested.”

 “This DA and the former DA have been scouring every aspect of President Trump’s personal life and business affairs for years in search of a crime and needs to stop.
 This is simply not what our justice system is about,” Tacopina said.